Liver Transplant Procedure: What to Expect

 - See an anesthesiologist.

-The duration of lung transplant surgery depends on how complex your case.
-On average the surgery can take between 6-12 hours.
+The duration of liver transplant surgery depends on how complex your case is.
+On average, the surgery can take between 6-12 hours.

 During a liver transplant, your surgeon will: